 … to present at conferences

-Doctoral student Charlene Knudsen recently traveled to Gothenberg Sweden to present her poster at the IAGG European Regional Congress.
+Doctoral student Charlene Knudsen traveled to Gothenberg Sweden to present her poster at the IAGG European Regional Congress in 2019.
 Her poster focused on enhancing person-environment fit by changing how integrated community-based health and social care services for persons with dementia are designed and implemented.
 She found her first international conference exciting!

 … to connect with international scholars